rayhassan/cluster_status/README.md

 # cluster_status
 Python/REST script to pull/dump subset of cluster status

-Does a basic check of the current RF against desired RF.
+Does a basic check of the current RF (redundancy factor) against desired RF.
 Difference might indicate something like a CVM down perhaps?
 Also very basic check of Zookeeper and Cassandra ability to support the desired fault tolerance (FT).

 Example: